 The Liquidrom is outfitted with a variety of saunas and baths, as well as clean, new changing facilities.
-However, all of these standard relaxation options pale in comparison to the crown jewel of the spa’s crown, the large salt water floating pool.
+However, all of these standard relaxation options pale in comparison to the crown jewel of the spa’s crown, the large saltwater floating pool.
 Surrounded by large arches, the dimly lit pool is brought to life by multi-colored lights and music that is meant to be heard under the water.
-From classical to techno, the music and lights run different programs which can be checked on the website.
+From classical to techno, the music and lights run different programs that can be checked on the website.

 While the goal of the pool is to promote relaxation, the overall effect looks like something straight out of dreamscape.